Advanced manufacturing

 Validated pyramids and occupational competency summaries

 The approach to developing competency standards is found in Minnesota law.
 The information that informs the development of competency standards comes from a variety of sources that include but are not limited to: Minnesota Department of Employment and Economic Development; Minnesota laws and rules; Minnesota state agencies and licensing boards; O-NET Online; Competency Model Clearinghouse from the U.S. Department of Labor, Employment and Training Administration; state, national and international trade associations and advocacy organizations; job postings and job descriptions; higher education resources; and input from attendees of industry forums, competency council meetings, public events and meetings conducted by DLI staff members.
+This work includes information from O*NET OnLine and the Competency Model Clearinghouse, used under the CC BY 4.0 license.
+DLI has modified all or some of this information.
+USDOL, ETA has not approved, endorsed or tested these modifications.

 Questions?